 Practice is highly encouraged!!
 The music we use is either from our library or borrowed from various other educational institutions.
 It is checked out to each member for your use and should be treated with great care!

 Section leaders may have additional expectations for members in their section.
-Stands will be provided this year for our concerts at CSU but are not provided for the “Love and All That Jazz” event at the Hilton.
-Please bring a sturdy black stand for the “Love and All That Jazz” event.
-A portable stand light may also be needed for this event.
+Stands will be provided for our concerts at CSU.
+A portable stand light may also be needed if you want extra lighting on your stand.

 Depending on where the rehearsal is held you may need to bring your own music stand.
-If we rehearse at a middle school or high school in the area, you typically will not need to bring your stand as stands are provided, although we have been short of stands in the past so it may be a good idea to keep one handy in your vehicle.
+If we rehearse at a middle school or high school in the area, you typically will not need to bring your stand as stands are provided.
 Please help in setting up and tearing down before and after the rehearsal.

-We are very fortunate to have fantastic rehearsal spaces in convenient locations.
+We are very fortunate to have good rehearsal spaces in such convenient locations.
 This season, our rehearsals will be held at Mountain View High School in Loveland except for a few dates when we may use another venue.
 Rehearsal dates can be found on our rehearsal calendar.

 Whether we are at the school or some other location, the following simple rules concerning the use of the rehearsal spaces are the obligation of all band members: